 I receive compensation for content and many links on this blog.
 Citibank is an advertising partner of this site, as is American Express, Chase, Barclays and Capital One.
 Any opinions expressed in this post are my own, and have not been reviewed, approved, or endorsed by my advertising partners.
 I do not write about all credit cards that are available -- instead focusing on miles, points, and cash back (and currencies that can be converted into the same).
 Terms apply to the offers and benefits listed on this page.

 The Southwest Airlines Companion Pass is arguably the best deal in all of travel.
-After earning 125,000 eligible points in a calendar year from qualifying sources you can bring a companion along on your Southwest Airlines travels usually for just an extra $5.60 for the second passenger.
-And right now it’s easy to earn, since you can get there with a single credit card’s initial bonus.
+After earning 125,000 eligible points from qualifying sources in a normal calendar year you can bring a companion along on your Southwest Airlines travels usually for just taxes.

-- You can add a companion later.
+- You can add a companion to already-booked tickets.
 Most any Southwest Airlines flight you’re on is eligible.
 If your company booked your ticket you can add a companion.
 If you booked your ticket with points you can add a companion.
 (The ticket doesn’t even need to have been purchased using your points.)

 - You can add a companion even if the cheap tickets on your flight are sold out.
 It doesn’t even matter if the fare you purchased is still available or if the price of travel has gone up.
 As long as there is still a seat for sale on your flights you can add a companion.

 - Doubles the value of Chase points.
-Points from the Chase Sapphire Preferred Card and Ink Business Preferred℠ Credit Card transfer to Southwest.
+Points from the Chase Sapphire Reserve® transfer to Southwest.
 If you have a Companion Pass you can book yourself travel using these points, and then add your companion to the flights.
 That effectively doubles the value of the Rapid Rewards points you’ve just transferred in.